Best of the Letters from 2012

 These "Churches" are Not of God:

 September 12, 2012

-As a former member of WWCG for 10 years, I was one of the first in our local congregation to leave after Tkach, Sr. died, not because of any change in doctrine or policy, but simply because I came to realize one important fact--that the fruit of the spirit of God is LOVE--love for everyone, not just a select few that claim to be the "chosen."
-The WWCG and all of its splinters is only concerned about its own self preservation--the total "number" of members as some sort of "sign" that it must be the "work" of God.
+As a former member of WWCG for 10 years, I was one of the first in our local congregation to leave after Tkach, Sr. died, not because of any change in doctrine or policy, but simply because I came to realize one important fact--that the fruit of the Spirit of God is LOVE--love for everyone, not just a select few that claim to be the "chosen."
+The WWCG and all of its splinters is only concerned about its own self preservation--the total "number" of members as some sort of "sign" that it must be the "Work" of God.
 Missing are the real fruits of the Spirit--namely LOVE.
 The WWCG never showed any desire to help the local community, they met in secret and did nothing to help anyone else.
-I now understand that the real Church of God is composed of those who have God's Spirit throughout the world (of every race and country) and serve all people--neighbors, co-workers, friends, and outright strangers that need help.
+I now understand that the real Church of God is composed of those who have the Holy Spirit throughout the world (of every race and country) and serve all people--neighbors, co-workers, friends, and outright strangers that need help.
 God's love is for everyone, not just church members.